Maqshir/civ13-wiki/wiki/Guide_to_Religion.md

 ## Conversion

-Converting people is important to expand your religion, and its so simple it seems easy, but have in mind its also so slow people will prefer to keep doing ~~nothing~~ their job.
+Converting people is important to expand your religion, and it's so simple it seems easy, but have in mind it's also so slow people will prefer to keep doing ~~nothing~~ their job.
 ### How to Convert?
-Converting people is simple, but as said before its really slow and tedious, even more if you have a lot of people.
+Converting people is simple, but, as said before, it's really slow and tedious, even more if you have a lot of people.

 #### Holy Book
 The slowest way of converting.
-To convert someone to your religion you have to give them your book, suposing a risk for the religion since they may be cultists looking to burn your ideology.
-If they are clear and really want to join your religion they will have to read it, for that, they have to stand still for 1 minute and 30 seconds, so first take them to a place whit no people or non transitated places.
+To convert someone to your religion you have to give them your book, supposing a risk for the religion since they may be cultists looking to burn your ideology.
+If they are clear and really want to join your religion, they will have to read it.
+For that, they have to stand still for 1 minute and 30 seconds, so first take them to a quiet place with few or no people.

 #### Altar
 This is the most optimal way and the only reason why most religions are cleric.
 To convert someone you need a cleric religion, an altar, made of multiple materials.
-First, make them stand still on top of the altar, then a clerc has to use the altar, while the converted person is on top of it and they will be converted instantly.
+First, make them stand still on top of the altar, then a cleric has to use the altar, while the converted person is on top of it and they will be converted instantly.